facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-android.md

   <figcaption>Image of where you can find your Android project</figcaption>
 </figure>

 We recommend using Android Studio to write your native code.
-Android studio is built for Android development and using it will help you resolve minor errors like code syntax quickly.
+Android studio is an IDE built for Android development and using it will help you resolve minor issues like code syntax errors quickly.

 We also recommend enabling [Gradle Daemon](https://docs.gradle.org/2.9/userguide/gradle_daemon.html) to speed up builds as you iterate on Java code.

 ### Create A Custom Native Module File

-The first step is to create a main custom native module file.
-Create a new Java class named CalendarModule.java inside `android/app/src/main/java/com/your-app-name/ folder`.
+The first step is to create the CalendarModule.java Java file inside `android/app/src/main/java/com/your-app-name/ folder`.
+This Java file will contain your native module Java class.

 <figure>
   <img src="/docs/assets/native-modules-android-add-class.png" width="700" alt="Image of adding a class called CalendarModule.java within the Android Studio." />